Fixed versus adjustable rate loans

-You might choose a fixed-rate loan in order to lock in a low interest rate.
-People choose fixed-rate loans because interest rates are low and they want to lock in at the low rate.
-For homeowners who have an ARM now, refinancing with a fixed-rate loan can provide more monthly payment stability.
-If you have an Adjustable Rate Mortgage (ARM) now, we'll be glad to help you lock in a fixed-rate at a favorable rate.
+Borrowers might choose a fixed-rate loan to lock in a low rate.
+Borrowers select these types of loans because interest rates are low and they wish to lock in at the lower rate.
+For homeowners who have an ARM now, refinancing into a fixed-rate loan can offer greater monthly payment stability.
+If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to assist you in locking a fixed-rate at a favorable rate.
 Call Churchill Mortgage Company at (703) 551-4107 for details.

-Most ARM programs have a "cap" that protects borrowers from sudden increases in monthly payments.
-Some ARMs can't adjust more than 2% per year, regardless of the underlying interest rate.
-Your loan may have a "payment cap" that instead of capping the interest directly, caps the amount that your payment can go up in a given period.
-The majority of ARMs also cap your rate over the duration of the loan.
+Most ARMs are capped, so they won't increase over a specific amount in a given period.
+Some ARMs can't increase more than 2% per year, regardless of the underlying interest rate.
+Sometimes an ARM features a "payment cap" that ensures your payment can't increase beyond a fixed amount in a given year.
+Almost all ARMs also cap your interest rate over the duration of the loan period.

-ARMs usually start out at a very low rate that usually increases over time.
-You may have heard about "3/1 ARMs" or "5/1 ARMs".
-For these loans, the introductory rate is set for three or five years.
+ARMs usually start at a very low rate that may increase as the loan ages.
+You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
+For these loans, the initial rate is fixed for three or five years.
 It then adjusts every year.
-These loans are fixed for a number of years (3 or 5), then adjust.
-These loans are best for borrowers who anticipate moving in three or five years.
-These types of adjustable rate loans benefit people who will sell their house or refinance before the initial lock expires.
+These loans are fixed for a number of years (3 or 5), then they adjust after the initial period.
+Loans like this are often best for borrowers who anticipate moving within three or five years.
+These types of ARMs are best for people who plan to move before the initial lock expires.

-Most people who choose ARMs choose them because they want to take advantage of lower introductory rates and don't plan on remaining in the home for any longer than this initial low-rate period.
-ARMs can be risky in a down market because homeowners could be stuck with rates that go up when they cannot sell their home or refinance with a lower property value.
+Most people who choose ARMs do so because they want to take advantage of lower introductory rates and do not plan on remaining in the home longer than the introductory low-rate period.
+ARMs can be risky if property values go down and borrowers can't sell or refinance their loan.

 Have questions about mortgage loans?
 Call us at (703) 551-4107.
-It's our job to answer these questions and many others, so we're happy to help!
+We answer questions about different types of loans every day.